cleaner-bot/website/mkdocs/docs/antispam.md

 #### traffic.sticker

-Detects sticker spam.
+Detects spam of the same sticker.
 (3/30s)

 #### traffic.attachment

-Detects attachment spam using filesize.
+Detects spam of the same attachment (only compares filesize).
 (3/30s)

 ---